Large Sample Properties of Partitioning-Based Series Estimators: IMSE and Convergence Rates

 \subsection{IMSE-Optimal Point Estimation}

-We first give a very general IMSE approximation, which then we specialize to a more detailed result for the special case of a tensor-product partition.
-These expansions are used to obtain optimal choices of partition size from a point estimation perspective, which is important for implementation of partitioning-based nonparametric estimation and inference.
+We first give a general IMSE approximation, which then is specialized for tensor-product partitions.
+These expansions are used to obtain optimal choices of partition size from a point estimation perspective.

-A chief advantage of the robust bias corrected inference methods that we develop in the upcoming sections is that IMSE-optimal tuning parameters (and related choices such as those obtained from cross-validation) are valid for inference, which is not the case for the standard approach unless ad-hoc undersmoothing is used.
-This allows researchers to combine an optimal estimate of the function, $\widehat{\partial^\bq\mu}_0(\cdot)$ based on the IMSE-optimal $h_{\mathtt{IMSE}} \asymp n^{-1/(2m+d)}$, and its plug-in or cross-validation implementations thereof, with inference based on the same tuning parameter choices (and hence employing the same partitioning scheme).

 Our first result holds for any partition $\Delta$ satisfying Assumption \ref{assumption: quasi-uniform partition}.

 \begin{thm}[IMSE] Let Assumptions \ref{assumption: DGP}, \ref{assumption: quasi-uniform partition}, \ref{assumption: Local Basis}, and \ref{assumption: Misspecification Error} hold.
 If $\frac{\log n}{nh^d}=o(1)$, then for a weighting function $w(\bx)$ that is continuous and bounded away from zero on $\mathcal{X}$,